Covid 19 Information

 I am travelling and require the vaccination, can you prioritise me?

-We are not able to vaccinate patients for the purposes of travel.
+We are not able to vaccinate patients ahead of routine schedule for the purposes of travel.
 We are also unable to provide any form of 'vaccine passport'.
 All information regarding your immunisations are available for you to see and download via the NHS App.